Christianity in Houston: Roman Catholics

-Maronites
+Maronite Catholics

-As of 2008 Our Lady of the Cedars Maronite Catholic Church is Houston's only Maronite Church.
+As of 2008 Our Lady of the Cedars Maronite Catholic Church has been Houston's only Maronite Church.
 That year, Christine Dow, a spokesperson for the church, stated that there were about 500 families who were members, and that the community, since the 1990s, had increased.
 Richard Vara of the Houston Chronicle wrote that in 1991 there had "only a handful of registered families" in the Houston Maronite church.

 Protestantism

-By 2008 some Protestant churches in Houston began celebrating Ash Wednesday in order to increase spirituality in their followers and prepare them for Easter.

-Anglican
+Anglicans and Episcopalians

+The Anglican-Episcopalian tradition is served by a multitude of communities affiliated with the Protestant Episcopal Church in the United States of America, and the Anglican Church in North America.
+Among them, the Episcopal Diocese of Texas within the Episcopal Church is the oldest Anglican or Episcopalian jurisdiction for the area.
+Within the Anglican Church in North America (ACNA), several parish churches of Greater Houston are part of the Anglican Diocese of the Western Gulf Coast.

-The Anglican Diocese of the Western Gulf Coast of the Anglican Church in North America includes a number of parishes in metropolitan Houston.
+Anglicans within the Anglican Diocese of the Western Gulf Coast of the Anglican Church in North America includes a number of parishes in metropolitan Houston.
+While The Episcopal Diocese of Texas is part of the world-wide Anglican Communion, the Anglican Church in North America is not.

-Baptist

-The Baptist conventions in the State of Texas are the Baptist General Convention of Texas and the Southern Baptists of Texas Convention.

-As of 2012 Second Baptist Church Houston, led by Homer Edwin "Ed" Young, is the largest Baptist church in the U.S.
+Baptists

+Baptists are spread throughout numerous denominations for Greater Houston.
+Numbering 926,554 adherents as of 2020, the largest Baptist denominations operating in the city and metropolitan area are the Southern Baptist Convention through its Southern Baptists of Texas Convention and Baptist General Convention of Texas; the American Baptist Association, American Baptist Churches USA, Full Gospel Baptist Church Fellowship; National Baptist Convention USA and National Baptist Convention of America; and the National Missionary Baptist Convention.

-The oldest Black Baptist church in Houston is the Antioch Missionary Baptist Church, historically a part of the Fourth Ward and now in Downtown Houston.
+The oldest predominantly African American Baptist church in Houston is the Antioch Missionary Baptist Church, historically a part of the Fourth Ward and now in Downtown Houston.
 Jack Yates once served as the pastor of this church.
 Good Hope Missionary Baptist Church, a black church, was originally established in the Fourth Ward in 1872 but moved to the Third Ward in 1981.
 In 2002 it had 1,500 members.
 Lonnie Smith was a leader in the congregation and filed the Smith v.
 Allwright case along with the church's pastor, A.A.
 Lucas, in the 1940s.

-Episcopalianism

-The Episcopal Diocese of Texas of the Episcopal Church serves Houston.
-Christ Church Cathedral, Houston is the cathedral church for the Episcopal Diocese of Texas.
-The congregation was established in 1839, when Texas was still an independent republic.
-It is the oldest extant congregation in Houston and one of the oldest non-Roman Catholic churches in Texas.
-Many Episcopal churches in Houston and the surrounding area were founded as missions of Christ Church, such as Trinity Church, Houston, founded in 1893.
-St. Martin's Episcopal Church in Houston, Texas was founded in 1952 and is reportedly the largest parish of the Episcopal Church in North America with nearly 9,000 members.
-There are more than 40 other Episcopal parishes of varying sizes in Houston and surrounding suburbs.

-Lutheranism
+As of 2012 Second Baptist Church Houston, led by Homer Edwin "Ed" Young, is the largest Baptist church in the U.S.

+Lutherans

 The Texas-Louisiana Gulf Coast Synod of the Evangelical Lutheran Church in America serves Houston.
-The Rev. Michael Rinehart is the current bishop.

-Houston is within the Texas District of the Lutheran Church–Missouri Synod.
+Houston is also within the Texas District of the Lutheran Church–Missouri Synod.
 In 2001 Reverend Gerald B. Kieschnick, a native of Houston, began his role as the leader of the Missouri Synod Lutherans in the United States.
 In 2010 he lost his reelection bid.
 The 2010 election took place in Downtown Houston, at the triennial convention.